 The Central South Pacific green sea turtle is listed as endangered.
-Although population trends are not known, NMFS' Status Review Team concluded that this species had a 62% probability of having a greater than 1% risk of extinction over the next 100 years (Seminoff et al. 2015).
+Although population trends are not known, NMFS' Status Review Team concluded that this DPS had a 62% probability of having a greater than 1% risk of extinction over the next 100 years (Seminoff et al. 2015).
 The Status Review Team (SRT) estimated Central South Pacific green sea turtle nester abundance as 2,677 females (Seminoff et al. 2015) based on known nesting.
 They indicate that the number is likely higher due to the level of unmonitored nesting, but suggested fewer than 3,600 total nesters.
 We use the value of 2,677 as the minimum number of adult females, as the most reliable estimate based on data.
-The largest nesting site, Scilly Atoll, represents roughly one third of the species' nesting abundance and has reportedly significantly declined in the past 30 years as a result of commercial exploitation (Conservation International Pacific Islands Program 2013).
+While this is a conservative assumption, due to the lack of certainty with including unmonitored locations, we believe the value of 2,677 is the most reliable.
+The largest nesting site, Scilly Atoll, represents roughly one third of the DPS' nesting abundance and has reportedly significantly declined in the past 30 years as a result of commercial exploitation (Conservation International Pacific Islands Program 2013).
 However, this site has not been monitored since the early 1990s (Balazs et al. 1995b).

-The Status Review Team concluded that chronic harvesting, the effect of coastal development, and the effect of phenomena related to climate-change (e.g., sea level rise) would be expected to place this species of green turtle at a relatively high risk of extinction in the foreseeable future (Seminoff et al. 2015).
+The Status Review Team concluded that chronic harvesting, the effect of coastal development, and the effect of phenomena related to climate-change (e.g., sea level rise) would be expected to place this DPS of green turtle at a relatively high risk of extinction in the foreseeable future (Seminoff et al. 2015).